Abandolon/my_board_game_collection/README.md

 - [ ] Allow Users to create a shared "Friends" Boardgame collection
 - [ ] Connect to 3D Model website to offer my service to print board-game related objects

+# To Do
+- [ ] update BoardGameAtalas Api connection (switch from AuthToken to ClientID system